manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

 #### 2. What is the team going to do next week?

 * Noopur
-   + Helper functions for connecting to Mongodb and Redis.
+   + Setting up replication set for the cluster.
+   + Testing the cluster.

 * Anisha Vaghela:
    + Research on how to create node cluster and database for the login/signup and integrate it.